ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 #
 #### Propagation of Uncertainty

-In the last exercise you calculated a value for $g$ by using your one data measurement.
-Up until this point in Physics 3L, when we have discussed uncertainty we have determined it either from a scale, or by calculating a standard deviation.
+In the last exercise, you calculated a value for $g$ by using your one data measurement.
+Up until this point in Physics 3L when we have discussed uncertainty, we have determined it either from a scale or by calculating a standard deviation.

-A standard deviation requires multiple measurements of the same value, but you currently have only one measurement.
+A standard deviation requires multiple measurements of the same value...but you have only one measurement!
 How can you find the uncertainty in that measurement?
 Your measurement is the result of a calculation involving values that you measured directly.
-If you know the uncertainties in those values, then you can calculate how those uncertainties **propagate** (through the calculation) to give the overall uncertainty in that measurement.
-Thus, if you know the uncertainties in $T$ and $L$, you can calculate how they **propagate** to find the uncertainty in $g$.
+If you know the uncertainties in those values, then you can calculate how those uncertainties **propagate**&mdash;through the calculation&mdash;to give the overall uncertainty in that measurement.
+Thus, if you know the uncertainties in $T$ and $L$ you can calculate how they **propagate** to find the uncertainty in $g$.

-Figuring out how uncertainties propagate can get complicated, and we won&rsquo;t provide the techniques in this lab, but we will provide the formula for how to calculate the uncertainty in $g$.
-In the equation below, the uncertainties are denoted with a $\delta$ before the variable, and the best estimate is just the variable (*e.g.* $\delta L$ is the uncertainty in the length $L$).
+Figuring out how uncertainties propagate can get complicated and we won&rsquo;t provide the techniques in this lab but we will provide the formula for how to calculate the uncertainty in $g$.
+In the equation below, the uncertainties are denoted with a $\delta$ before the variable and the best estimate is just the variable (*e.g.* $\delta L$ is the uncertainty in the length $L$).
 #####
 :::Figure:Equation
 $$